"

 • Background on specific knowledge or skills required to perform the tasks should also be included.

 For example, you may have had some experience with those software applets in which you define your own colors by nudging red, green, and blue slider bars around.
-To really understand what you’re doing, you need to have some background on color.
-Similarly, you can imagine that, for certain instructions using cameras, some theory might be needed as well.
+To really understand what they’re doing, the audience would need to have some background on color.
+Similarly, you can imagine that, for certain instructions on using cameras, some theory might be needed as well.

 Equipment and supplies: Notice that most instructions include a list of the things you need to gather before you start the procedure.
-This includes equipment, the tools you use in the procedure (such as mixing bowls, spoons, bread pans, hammers, drills, and saws) and supplies, the things that are consumed in the procedure (such as wood, paint, oil, flour, and nails).
-Be sure to include any personal protective equipment (PPE) (such as masks, steel-toed boots, gloves, and goggles), as this equipment is essential to protect readers when following instructions that may involve hazards.
+This includes equipment, the tools used in the procedure (such as mixing machines, hammers, drills, and saws) and supplies, the things that are consumed in the procedure (such as wood, paint, and nails).
+Be sure to include any personal protective equipment (PPE) (such as protective masks, steel-toed boots, gloves, and goggles), as this equipment is essential to protect readers when following instructions that may involve hazards.
 In instructions, these typically are listed either in a simple vertical list or in a two-column list.
-Use the two-column list if you need to add some specifications to some or all of the items—for example, brand names, sizes, amounts, types, model numbers, and so on.
+A two-column list works best if you need to add some specifications to some or all of the items—for example, brand names, sizes, amounts, types, model numbers, and so on.

-Discussion of the steps: When you get to the actual writing of the steps, keep in mind the following: 1) the structure and format of those steps, 2) supplementary information that might be needed, and 3) the point of view and general writing style.
+Discussion of the steps: For the steps, keep in mind the following: 1) the structure and format of those steps, 2) supplementary information that might be needed, and 3) the point of view and general writing style.

 Include a specific note, caution, danger, and warning notices before each relevant step.
-Placement before the step is the most logical placement because you would not want someone to go ahead and perform a hazardous step without first reading the warning, caution, or danger note.
-Notice how these special notices are used in the McMurrey sample instructions (see the link above).
+Placement before the step is the most logical place because you would not want someone to go ahead and perform a hazardous step without first reading the warning, caution, or danger note.
+Notice how these special notices are used in the McMurrey sample instructions.

 Structure and format: Normally, we imagine a set of instructions as being formatted as vertical numbered lists.
-And most are in fact.
-Normally, you format your actual step-by-step instructions this way.
+And most are as such.
 There are some variations, however, as well as some other considerations:

-- Variable-order steps are steps that can be performed in practically any order.
+• Variable-order steps are steps that can be performed in practically any order.
 Good examples are those troubleshooting guides that tell you to check this and check that when you are trying to fix something.
-You can do these kinds of steps in practically any order.
+You can perform these kinds of steps in practically any order.
 With this type, the bulleted list is the appropriate format.

-- Nested steps may be used in cases when individual steps within a procedure are rather complex in their own right and need to be broken down into sub-steps.
-In this case, you indent further and sequence the sub-steps as a, b, c, and so on.
+• Nested steps may be used in cases when individual steps within a procedure are rather complex in their own right and need to be broken down into sub-steps.
+In this case, you indent further and sequence the sub-steps using the appropriate numbering.

 Supplementary discussion: Often, it is not enough simply to tell readers to do this or to do that.
 They need additional explanatory information such as how the thing should look before and after the step; why they should care about doing this step; what mechanical principle is behind what they are doing; even more micro-level explanation of the step—discussion of the specific actions that make up the step.